14 Tage Everest Basislager Trek

 Prepare Adequately

 Although the Base Camp Trek in October is a remarkable and comfortable journey, you can enrich the experience with the proper preparations.
-Generally, you should train at least 3 to 6 weeks before your trekking adventure.
+Generally, you should train for at least 3 to 6 weeks before your trekking adventure.
 This way, your body will gradually get accustomed to the physical activities even if you rarely work out.
 If you are physically active and work out according to a schedule, you can adjust the training period as needed.
 However, your primary emphasis should be on developing your strength and stamina levels.
-You will need to walk for long hours on the rugged trails that rise slowly to higher altitudes, so extending your stamina reserve is essential if you are not physically active.
+You will need to walk for long hours on rugged trails that rise gradually to higher altitudes, so building your stamina reserve is essential if you are not physically active.

 Food and Accommodation During Trek